Name: Kyle Fletcher’s Barbecue & Catering

 Order: Small barbecue plate with hush puppies, slaw, baked beans, fries, and sweet tea (link to menu)

 First off, I’d like to apologize to Speedy for going to Kyle Fletcher’s without him.
 Ever since they beat one of our favorites, Red Bridges Barbecue Lodge, in the championship round of the Charlotte Observer’s Best Barbecue in the Charlotte Area bracket year, we had discussed checking it out together.
-Unfortunately (for Speedy, not me), for Father’s Day Mrs. Monk decided to surprise me with a quick trip to Gastonia for lunch.
+Unfortunately (for Speedy, not me), for Father’s Day Mrs. Monk decided to surprise me with a quick barbecue tour of Gastonia for lunch.
 So you see it was out of my hands.

 The parking lot to Kyle Fletcher’s is a bit of a maze to negotiate, but we were able to find a spot without too much hassle (leaving would be a little trickier).
 We arrived at 11am on a Saturday, with the smokers are going full blast at the rear of the building, creating a smoky haze in the parking lot.
 So far so good.